-Glossary of Mobile Phone Terms – Helping You to Understand the Jargon
+Glossary of Mobile Phone Terms – Helping You to Understand some of the Jargon

-Struggling to keep up with the latest mobile phone jargon?
+Struggling to keep up with some of the mobile phone jargon?
 Here’s a glossary of frequently used terms with simple explanations to help get you up to speed.

-The 3G, or ‘third generation’, network provides ‘Wi-Fi everywhere’, enabling mobile users to make and receive phone calls and access the web on any Internet-ready mobile device.
+The 3G, or ‘third generation’, network enables mobile users to make and receive phone calls and access the web on any internet-ready mobile device depending on their location.

 Ever noticed how smartphone videos can be a bit fuzzy?
 Not with 4K.
 This shoots videos with around 3840 x 2160 pixels, meaning you can enjoy your home movies in crisp detail.

-This is one of the most common numbers used to describe screen resolution.
+This is a common number used to describe screen resolution.
 The ‘p’ stands for progressive-scan, while the ‘720’ refers to the number of horizontal lines on the display.
 720p is usually known as HD or ‘HD Ready’ resolution.
 Other common resolutions are 1080p (‘Full HD’), 2160p (‘Ultra HD’) and 4K.

 Developed by Google, Android is the operating system of choice for all Samsung, Sony, HTC, Motorola and Google mobile devices.

 Bluetooth is a short-range wireless technology that uses radio waves to enable different electronic devices to communicate with each other.

-A smartphone dual-lens camera allows users to apply different effects to their photos, such as increased depth of field, as well as various angles and effects.
-The iPhone 7 is rumoured to be sporting one of these.
+A smartphone dual-lens camera usually allows users to apply different effects to their photos, such as increased depth of field, as well as various angles and effects.

 GPS stands for ‘Global Positioning System’.
 This satellite-based global navigation system is the technology behind Google Maps, Google street view and other location-based apps you use on your mobile device.